-Results of the risk assessment that was completed to change the criterion for arsenic indicated a low increase in risk to residents within Port Hope and did not change the risk profile for residents given the levels of arsenic currently present in the local environment.
+Long-term exposure to extremely high levels of arsenic can produce a wide range of health effects, including specific types of cancer, and developmental effects on a developing infant in the womb.
+Risk Assessment Results - Port Hope Results of the risk assessment that was completed to change the criterion for arsenic indicated a low increase in risk to residents within Port Hope and did not change the risk profile for residents given the levels of arsenic currently present in the local environment.
+This is because the two largest sources of arsenic are store-bought food and drinking water.
 The increase in risk falls within the same range as is present in other Canadian communities without known sources of arsenic contamination, depending on their local geologic conditions and sources of drinking water.